microsoft/pxt-microbit/docs/teachertool.md

 ![Editing results](/static/teachertool/editing-results-3.png)

+#### 2. Edit outcomes

-4. User can edit an outcome using the provided dropdown
+An outcome is edited using the provided dropdown.

 ![Edit outcome](/static/teachertool/edit-outcome-1.png)

+The new selected outcome.

 ![Edit outcome](/static/teachertool/edit-outcome-2.png)

 ### Result Clearing and Auto-Run

-1. If auto-run is **disabled**, a result's outcome (i.e. "Looks good", "Needs work", etc...) should be set to "Not started" automatically when any of any of the following conditions are met:

-- It is newly added (should default to the "Not Started" state)
-- A parameter in a rule is changed (only the affected rule should enter the "Not Started" state)
-- The loaded project changes (all rules should be set to "Not started")
+#### 1. Toggling Auto-run

-2. Auto-run can be toggled on/off using the button in the menu.
+Auto-run is toggled either **on** or **off** using the button in the menu.

 ![Auto-run button](/static/teachertool/autorun-button.png)

+#### 2. Auto-run disabled

+If auto-run is **disabled**, a result's outcome (i.e. "Looks good", "Needs work", etc...) is set to "Not started" automatically if any of any of the following conditions are met:

+- It is newly added (defaults to the "Not Started" state).
+- A parameter in a rule is changed (only the affected rule enters the "Not Started" state).
+- The loaded project changes (all rules are be set to "Not started").

+#### 3. Auto-run enabled

-3. If auto-run is **enabled**, any rules that enter the "Not started" state from the above conditions should immediately and automatically get re-run and have their results updated.
+If auto-run is **enabled**, any rules that enter the "Not started" state due to the conditions listed above are immediately and automatically re-run with their results updated.

 ### Loading/Importing/Exporting Checklists

-1. User can open pre-built rubrics from the home page

-- Will ask for overwrite confirmation if the user already has an in-progress checklist.
+#### 1. Pre-built Rubrics

+There are pre-built rubrics are available from on home page.
+If a selected checklist is already in-progress, an overwrite confirmation prompt is given.

 ![Pre-built rubrics](/static/teachertool/prebuilt-rubrics.png)

+#### 2. Export a checklist

-2. User can export a checklist from the vertical "..." menu near the "auto-run" button.
-This will download a json file.
+A checklist is exported using the vertical "..." menu near the "auto-run" button.

 ![Export checklist](/static/teachertool/export-checklist.png)

+This will download a json file for the checklist.

 ![Checklist download](/static/teachertool/checklist-download.png)

+#### 3. Import a checklist

-3. User can import a rubric from a file using the same "..." menu, or from the card on the welcome page.
+User can import a rubric from a file using the same "..." menu, or from the card on the welcome page.

-- Rubric file can be selected via "Browse" or dropped directly into the popup
-- Will ask for overwrite confirmation if the user already has an in-progress checklist.

 ![Import checklist card](/static/teachertool/import-checklist-card.png)

 ![Import checklist menu](/static/teachertool/import-checklist-menu.png)

+Rubric file is selected using "Browse" or dropped directly into the popup.
+An overwrite confirmation prompted if there is currently an in-progress checklist.

 ![Import checklist drag in](/static/teachertool/import-checklist-dragdrop-1.png)